-Making a plan for what happens after you die is the best way to ensure that the people and things you love are looked after.
-It’s easy to create your Will with Public Trust and can make the process of managing your passing less stressful for your family.
+Making a plan for what happens after you die is the best way to help ensure that the people and things you love are looked after.
+It’s easy to create your will with Public Trust and can make the process of managing your passing less stressful for your family.

 If you pass away without a will and have assets worth more than $15,000, your loved ones may have to navigate a lengthy and difficult process to determine how your assets are divided and what happens to the people who depend on you.

 Your will should be personal – it should reflect your unique life and legacy.
 To make sure everything says what you need it to, or that you’ve found exactly the right words to explain things to your loved ones, you might like someone with years of experience to review your online documentation.

 A Public Trust Expert Review can do just that!
 One of our highly knowledgeable and experienced trustees can review your will, statement of wishes or EPA, giving you total peace of mind that your wishes are accurately and legally reflected in your will or EPA.

 Once you have paid for your will, simply purchase an Expert Review and someone will be in touch after reviewing your documentation for next steps.